-- (a) An individual who desires to undertake medical diagnosis and treatment or the practice of medicine under AS 08.64.380(6) or AS 08.64.380(7) as a physician assistant - (1) shall apply for a permanent renewable license on a form provided by the department; - (2) shall pay the appropriate fees established in 12 AAC 02.250; and - (3) must be approved by the board. - (b) The application must contain documented evidence of - (1) graduation from a physician assistant program accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) or, before 2001, by its predecessor accrediting agencies the American Medical Association's Committee on Allied Health Education and Accreditation or the Commission on Accreditation of Allied Health Education Programs; - (2) a passing score on the certifying examination administered by the National Commission on Certification of Physician Assistants; - (3) verification of current certification issued by the National Commission on Certification of Physician Assistants (NCCPA); - (4) compliance with continuing medical education standards established by the National Commission on Certification of Physician Assistants; - (5) verification of registration or licensure in all other states where the applicant is or has been registered or licensed as a physician assistant or any other health care professional; - (6) verification of successful completion of a physician assistant program that meets the requirements of (1) of this subsection; that verification must be sent directly from the program to the board; - (7) verification of the applicant's completion of at least two hours of education in pain management and opioid use and addiction in a continuing medical education program approved by the National Commission on Certification of Physician assistants (NCCPA), a Category I continuing medical education program accredited by the American Medical Association, or a Category I or II continuing medical education accredited by the American Osteopathic Association, applicant who does not currently hold a valid federal Drug Enforcement Administration registration number, the verification will be waived until the applicant applies for a valid registration number;
+- (a) An individual who desires to undertake medical diagnosis and treatment or the practice of medicine under AS 08.64.380(6) or AS 08.64.380(7) as a physician assistant - (1) shall apply for a permanent renewable license on a form provided by the department; - (2) shall pay the appropriate fees established in 12 AAC 02.250; and - (3) must be approved by the board. - (b) The application must contain documented evidence of - (1) graduation from a physician assistant program accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) or, before 2001, by its predecessor accrediting agencies the American Medical Association's Committee on Allied Health Education and Accreditation or the Commission on Accreditation of Allied Health Education Programs; - (2) a passing score on the certifying examination administered by the National Commission on Certification of Physician Assistants; - (3) verification of current certification issued by the National Commission on Certification of Physician Assistants (NCCPA); - (4) compliance with continuing medical education standards established by the National Commission on Certification of Physician Assistants but no less than XX credits of CME per year. - (5) verification of registration or licensure in all other states where the applicant is or has been registered or licensed as a physician assistant or any other health care professional; - (6) verification of successful completion of a physician assistant program that meets the requirements of (1) of this subsection; that verification must be sent directly from the program to the board; - (7) verification of the applicant's completion of at least two hours of education in pain management and opioid use and addiction in a continuing medical education program approved by the National Commission on Certification of Physician assistants (NCCPA), a Category I continuing medical education program accredited by the American Medical

-Commented [JF10]: Redundant - must be compliant in order to be licensed..
+Redundant - must be compliant in order to be licensed..